mikechambers/mikechambers.github.io/source/_posts/2003-08-19-what-type-of-applications-do-you-want-to-see-built-for-central.markdown

 The title says it all, What type of applications do you want to see built for [Macromedia Central][1]?

-Post you thoughts in the comments section&#8230;
+Post you thoughts in the comments section...

  [1]: http://www.macromedia.com/software/central/